Most interesting landmarks of Florida

 - Wakulla – Leon Sinks cave system – Leon County.
 The longest mapped underwater cave system in United States, where one entrance is at Wakulla Springs.
 Total length of explored passages – 51,483 m.

 - Alapaha Rise – Hamilton County.
-Largest single spring in United States, with a discharge of 22,700 l/s.
+Largest single spring in the United States, with a discharge of 22,700 l/s.
 This is a rise of submerged river.

 - Crescent Beach Submarine Spring – St. Johns County.
 Unique submarine spring with exceptionally high discharge.
 Spring is located 4 km from the coast, at 18 m depth but on a clear day the bulge of this powerful spring is seen on the surface of the sea.

 - De Leon Springs – Volusia County.
-Large sulfr spring, discharging 880 l/s of water.
+Large sulfur spring, discharging 880 l/s of water.
 Surroundings inhabited since 8000 BC.

 - Little Salt Spring – Sarasota County.
 Water filled, 61 m deep sinkhole.
-At the depth of 3 m the water becomes anoxic and as a result this enormous sinkhole – spring has preserved numerous examples of prehistoric fauna and remnants of Palaeo-Indians: hundreds of burials from 4,800 – 3,200 BC.
+At the depth of 3 m, the water becomes anoxic.
+Thanks to this in the sinkhole – spring have been preserved numerous examples of prehistoric fauna and remnants of Palaeo-Indians: hundreds of burials from 4,800 – 3,200 BC.

 - Silver Springs – Marion County.
 A picturesque, very powerful spring, with a 91 x 59 meters large pool with a depth up to 10.1 meters.
-Its maximum discharge has reached 36,000 litres per second.
+Its maximum discharge has reached 36,000 liters per second.

 - Wakulla Spring – Wakulla County.
 One of the most impressive cold water springs in the world, the diameter of this spring pool is 96 meters, its depth is 56.4 meters.
-One of the most powerful springs in world, its discharge has reached up to 54,226 liters per second.
+One of the most powerful springs in the world, its discharge has reached up to 54,226 liters per second.

 - Warm Mineral Springs – Sarasota County.
 Enormous spring of warm mineral water with healing properties.
-This is one of candidates for the legendary "Fountain of Youth" in Florida.
-Diameter of this spring is approximately 75 m, depth – 70 m.
+This is one of the candidates for the legendary "Fountain of Youth" in Florida.
+The diameter of this spring is approximately 75 m, depth – 70 m.
 Discharging 390 l/s and considered to be the largest warm mineral spring in the whole world.
 In the spring have been found well preserved skeletal remains of humans, mastodon, sabertooth tiger.